Season: Variation due to calendar misalignment

 The times of the equinoxes and solstices are not fixed with respect to the modern Gregorian calendar, but fall about six hours later every year, amounting to one full day in four years.
 They are reset by the occurrence of a leap year.
 The Gregorian calendar is designed to keep the March equinox no later than 21 March as accurately as is practical.
-Also see: Gregorian calendar seasonal error.

 The calendar equinox (used in the calculation of Easter) is 21 March, the same date as in the Easter tables current at the time of the Council of Nicaea in AD 325.
 The calendar is therefore framed to prevent the astronomical equinox wandering onto 22 March.
 From Nicaea to the date of the reform, the years 500, 600, 700, 900, 1000, 1100, 1300, 1400, and 1500, which would not have been leap years in the Gregorian calendar, amount to nine extra days, but astronomers directed that ten days be removed.
 Because of this, the (proleptic) Gregorian calendar agrees with the Julian calendar in the third century of the Christian era, rather than in the fourth.

 Currently, the most common equinox and solstice dates are March 20, June 21, September 22 or 23, and December 21; the four-year average slowly shifts to earlier times as a century progresses.
 This shift is a full day in about 128 years (compensated mainly by the century "leap year" rules of the Gregorian calendar); as 2000 was a leap year, the current shift has been progressing since the beginning of the last century, when equinoxes and solstices were relatively late.
 This also means that in many years of the twentieth century, the dates March 21, June 22, September 23, and December 22 were much more common, so older books teach (and older people may still remember) these dates.

-Note that all the times are given in UTC (roughly speaking, the time at Greenwich, ignoring British Summer Time).
+All the times are given in UTC (roughly speaking, the time at Greenwich, ignoring British Summer Time).
 People living farther to the east (Asia and Australia), whose local times are in advance, see the astronomical seasons apparently start later; for example, in Tonga (UTC+13), an equinox occurred on September 24, 1999, a date on which the equinox will not fall again until 2103.
 On the other hand, people living far to the west (America), whose clocks run behind UTC, may experience an equinox as early as March 19.